Watermelon

 -

-Water deeply every single day for three to four days right after transplanting.
-This helps the roots recover from transplant stress and get established in their new home.
-Don't skip a day during this window — in Phoenix heat, a newly transplanted cucumber can struggle quickly without consistent moisture.
+Water deeply every single day right after planting to help the roots recover from transplant stress and get firmly established.
+Don't skip a day during this window — even heat-tolerant watermelons need consistent moisture to get a strong start.

 -

-For best results, use a blend of potting soil (garden soil), compost, and a small amount of sand.
-The potting soil provides a nutrient-rich base, the compost feeds the plant and improves moisture retention, and the sand helps water drain freely so roots don't sit wet — especially important in Phoenix heat.Mulch
+For best results, use a blend of potting soil (or garden soil), compost, and an aeration material.
+The potting soil provides a nutrient-rich base, the compost feeds the plant and helps retain moisture, and the aeration keeps roots from sitting wet.Ideal mix:

 Good neighbors: sunflowers, and marigolds, — they will attract beneficial pollinators.